 Yes, you can test what billing rates different margins and utilizations will generate by creating SmartBudgets without committing them.

 Time off can be accounted for in the utilization percentage.

-If we’re using Polaris PSA, do we have to use SmartBudget to set rates?
+If we’re using Polaris, do we have to use SmartBudget to set rates?

 No, you can set rates manually, if you prefer.